Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

    Outliner Display dropdown.

-The window header has a field to let you select what the outliner should show to help you narrow the list of objects so that you can find things quickly and easily.
+The editors header has a field to let you select what the outliner should show to help you narrow the list of objects so that you can find things quickly and easily.

 All Scenes